Itai-Nelken/qemu2deb/README.md

 # qemu2deb-RPi
 Compiling/packaging/installing QEMU on the Raspberry Pi made easier than ever.
-### This script was only tested on a Raspberry Pi 4 4gb running TwisterOS, the script should work on any armhf OS though.<br>the script will NOT WORK on arm64 because checkinstall works perfectly fine.
+### This script was only tested on a Raspberry Pi 4 4gb running TwisterOS, the script should work on any Debian based armhf OS though.<br>the script DOES NOT work on arm64 and support for arm64 ISNN'T planned!*
 ## **THIS SCRIPT WILL NOT WORK ON A X86 COMPUTER!**
-to package QEMU for x86 use checkinstall.
+*: to package QEMU for arm64 and x86 use checkinstall, it works perfectly fine.

 ## Usage:
 1) Download the script.